PLAN Constitution

 The date, place, and time scheduled for any meeting of the members shall be published in a general , email and posted to the website at least 30 days prior to the meeting date.

-Contracts
+Section 1: Contracts

-Checks and Drafts
+Section 2: Checks and Drafts

-All checks, drafts, and other orders for payment of money, notes, or other evidence of indebtedness issued in the name of the Association shall be signed by an officer or officers, agent or agents of the Association and in such manner as shall from time to time be determined by resolution of the Executive Board.
-Unless otherwise directed, financial and other business endeavors shall be signed by the Executive Secretary and/or Treasurer and President.
+All checks, drafts, and other orders for payment of money, notes, or other evidence of indebtedness issued in the name of the Association shall be signed by an officer or officers, agent or agents of the Association and in such manner as shall from time to time be determined by the Board.
+Unless otherwise directed, financial and other business endeavors shall be signed by the Secretary and/or Treasurer and President.

-Deposits
+Section 3: Deposits

-Gifts
+Section 4: Gifts

-The Executive Board may accept on behalf of the Association any contribution, gift, bequest, or device for the general purposes or for any specific purpose, such as scholarships, of the Association.
+The Board may accept on behalf of the Association any contribution, gift, bequest, or device for the general purposes or for any specific purpose, such as scholarships, of the Association.

 The fiscal year of this corporation shall begin on the first day of July and end on the last day of June each year.